tock/tock/doc/ExternalDependencies.md

 Board crates may include external dependencies directly in their `Cargo.toml` file and use them directly.

-### Including Core External Dependencies

-As of now, no process for including core external dependencies has been established.

 ### Documenting the Dependency and its Tree